erikg713/Palace-of-Quests/README.md

-###Palace of Quests###
+Palace of Quests-Pi Quest

-Palace of Quests is a decentralized marketplace where users can complete quests, buy and sell digital items, and earn rewards—all on the Pi Network.
-This Web3-powered platform is designed for secure, cross-chain transactions, and it will soon expand to support Ethereum and Bitcoin networks for seamless multi-chain functionality.
-With every sale, Palace of Quests takes a 10% profit, enabling you to generate revenue passively.
+Palace of Quests-Pi Quest is a decentralized marketplace where users can complete quests, buy and sell digital items, and earn rewards—all on the Pi Network.
+This Web3-powered platform is designed for secure, cross-chain transactions, and it will soon expand to support Ethereum and Polygon networks for seamless multi-chain functionality.

 ---